quanggiang169/Employee-Retention-Analytics/employee_attrition_analysis.md

 ![](employee_attrition_analysis_files/figure-gfm/unnamed-chunk-61-1.png)<!-- -->

+This analysis examines the association between years with the current manager and attrition, testing the hypothesis that people who have been working with the same manager for fewer years tend to leave more.
+The variables analyzed are attrition (Yes or No) and years_with_curr_manager.
+A Logistic regression test showed no significant association between the two variables.
+The bar chart reveals that the density of attrition (Yes) generally decreases as years with the current manager increase.
+However, at 14 years, the density of attrition unexpectedly rises before dropping back to 0 in subsequent years.

+**Conclusion:** The analysis does not support hypothesis H21

 #### H22.
 People who have lower quality of relationship with the manager tend to leave more. **<span style="color: red;">FALSE</span>**

 ``` r